cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 ### Create `minConfidence` Variable

 Next, we'll add a public `int` variable.
-This variable will be the confidence threshold for deciding whether or not to display a given key point object.
+This variable will define the confidence threshold for deciding whether or not to display a given key point object.
 Name the variable `minConfidence` and set the default value to 70.
 You can add a `Range` attribute to create a slider in the `Inspector` tab.
 Set the range to `[0, 100]`.

  ![minConfidence_variable](\images\barracuda-posenet-tutorial\minConfidence_variable_2.png)